How to pass ASNT Level 3 Basic Exam on first attempt

 Action Plan:

-• Practice time management during mock exams using the CWI NDT Exams platform.
+• Practice time management during mock exams using the CWI-NDT Exams platform.

 • Review flagged questions to understand why you hesitated and improve decision-making.